frandiox/vitedge/docs/props.md

 ## Alternatives to page props

 It is also possible to get data in your page components by directly calling your API instead.
-In order to do this, you can rely on Suspense to await for the data:
+In order to do this in Vue, you can rely on Suspense to await for the data:

 ```html
 <template>